01 Sep Accept It

 Another form of resistance, of non-acceptance, is continuing to try to make something happen that just ain’t gonna happen.
 Obviously, we don’t want to give up too soon.
 Nonetheless, while it may be sad, even awful to face the truth, sometimes the love we long for will not come, a business will not succeed, or a course of medical treatment will not work.
 Be aware of how your strengths can become a weakness at acceptance; for example, I have a lot of drive, which has sometimes kept me searching way too long inside tunnels that truly have no cheese.

 It’s easy to accept beautiful sunsets, golden prizes, and cotton candy.
 It’s the hard things that are hard to accept.
 So it’s important to appreciate the peace that comes from giving up the fight with the way it is.
 You do what you can – which is sometimes nothing at all – while also being very real with yourself about what is actually true.
 This usually eases conflicts with others.
-At some point an easing comes into your heart, a softening and a clarity.
-And a hard-won, honest freedom.
+At some point, an easing comes into your heart, a softening and a clarity.
+And hard-won, honest freedom.

 Use the buttons below to share this article via social media or email.